KissKissBankBank/cloudwatch-postman/docs/api.md

 ### POST /metrics

-As this app is a simple proxy, the params formatting is exactly the same as the one you should send to the CloudWatch API.
+This endpoint acts as a simple proxy.
+The params formatting is exactly the same as the one you should send to the CloudWatch API.
 You can find more details on the [CloudWatch putMetricData documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatch.html#putMetricData-property).

 Example of a curl query: